ajread4/thm_writeups_publish/overpass_writeup_publish.md

 Cookies.set("SessionToken","")

 ```
-After setting the Cookie, simply reload the /admin page and you will authenticate and login.
+After setting the Cookie, I simply reload the /admin page and I will authenticate and login.

 # Exploitation